simwrapper/simwrapper.github.io/docs/ref-shapefiles.md

 ---
-id: area-maps
+id: shapefiles
-title: Area Maps
+title: Shapefiles: Area maps, network links, and GeoJSON
 ---

 ![Examples of choropleth and dot-size maps](assets/area-maps.jpg) _(1) Area map with "choropleth" color-filled areas; (2) Area map with circles instead of filled areas_

-### Aggregate area maps and dot-size maps

 Area maps with filled colors are excellent for depicting spatial data in one dimension.